C:\> asadmin --passwordfile filename create-node-dcom

 Your choice of name for the node that you are creating.

-This example creates the DCOM
+This example creates the DCOM node wpmdl1 to represent the host

-.
+wpmdl1.example.com.
 The GlassFish Server software is installed in the

-same directory on the DAS host and on the host wpmdl1.example.com
+same directory on the DAS host and on the host wpmdl1.example.com.

 C:\> asadmin --passwordfile aspwalias.txt create-node-dcom